mucommander/mucommander/package/readme.txt

 Improvements:
 - Don't show warning message about too large file while previewing images files.
 - Image preview: faster display of large JPEG files, added support for the following image formats: webp, psd (and psb)
+- Retrieve 'owner' and 'group' properties of local files on file systems that support these properties.

 Localization:
 -